 Teaching Affirmative Consent

-Teaching Affirmative Consent: Practical guidelines to increase student understanding is an exciting new supplement designed to help schools and communities offering sexual risk reduction programs deliver information about affirmative consent, the increasingly popular standard for sexual conduct policies.
+Teaching Affirmative Consent: Practical guidelines to increase student understanding is an exciting new teaching guide designed to help schools and communities offering sexual risk reduction programs deliver information about affirmative consent, the increasingly popular standard for sexual conduct policies.
 Under this standard, broadly known as "Yes Means Yes," each person involved in a sexual encounter needs to be clear about giving and getting consent for any sexual activity.

 A culture of consent is one in which it is the norm, and not the exception, for all persons to obtain consent prior to sexual experiences.
 Many educators and young adults feel this policy shift is a step in the right direction and has the potential to create positive change.
 We think teaching about Affirmative Consent is a great idea.
 Here are some of the reasons why: